0x62797465/0x62797465.github.io/_posts/2025-06-10-Better-Packet-Filter.md

 comments: false
 ---

+The infra got closed as soon as the CTF was over, so there's no description :(

+---

 # Overview
 We are tasked with reverse engineering a kernel module and leaking the flag (placed at `/flag.txt`).
 We are given shell access to an Alpine image as a user and have to obtain a file read using the kernel module.
 The kernel module itself is compiled for aarch64 and is not stripped.
 # Initial Analysis